Hubert

 constructor() {

-super(); // always call superconstructor
+super(); // always call the superconstructor

 this.attachShadow({ mode: 'open' }); // add shadow DOM